jadecobra/python_tdd_exercises/source/truth table 07: logical NAND.rst

            if p == True and q == True:
                return False
            return True
-    We are green!
+    I are green!
 All tests pass

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^